centau/ecr/docs/api/Registry.md

 ### orphaned()

-Checks if the given entity no components.
+Checks if the given entity has no components.

 - **Type**

     ```lua
-    function Registry:orphan(id: Entity): boolean
+    function Registry:orphaned(id: Entity): boolean
     ```

 - **Details**